Ram Krishna Dwarika College

 Ram Krishna Dwarika College, Patna is a degree college in Bihar, India.
 It is a constituent unit of Patliputra University.
 College offers Senior secondary education and Undergraduate degree in Arts, Science and conducts some vocational courses.

 History

 College was established in 1964.
-The foundation of the college was laid down by Late Rao Birendra Singh, former Chief Minister of Haryana on 7 March 1964 at Punaichak, Patna.
+The foundation of the college was laid by the late Rao Birendra Singh, a former Chief Minister of Haryana, on 7 March 1964, at Punaichak, Patna.
 College became functional on 7 March 1975 at Punaichak.
 The present campus of the college has been donated by Late Shiv Naryan Ray and the college shifted on its present site in 1980.
 College became the constituent unit of Magadh University in 1986.

 It became a constituent unit of Patliputra University in 2018.

 Degrees and courses

 College offers the following degrees and courses.